smoothEM: a new approach for the simultaneous assessment of smooth patterns and spikes

 \subsection{Comparison to existing methods}

 Next, we compare \emph{smoothEM} to a recent baseline correction method called \emph{RWSS-GCV} \citep{wei22} and a general adaptive smoothing algorithm, implemented via the \emph{gam} function (with option \emph{bs = ``ad"}) from the \emph{mgcv} \textsf{R} package \cite{Wood2011-ax} (hereby denoted \emph{mgcv-AS}).
-Specifically, we compare $L_2$ and $L_\infty$ errors in smooth component estimation, i.e.~$\left\|\hat{f}(x) - f(x)\right\|_2$) and $max_x \left[ \hat{f}(x) - f(x) \right]$, across methods.
+Specifically, we compare $L_2$ and $L_\infty$ errors in smooth component estimation, i.e.~$ \|\hat{f}(x) - f(x) \|_2$ and $max_x [ \hat{f}(x) - f(x) ]$, across methods.
 We cannot compare spike identification, since \emph{RWSS-GCV} and \emph{mgcv-AS} do not identify spikes.
-Under the same settings of Sections \ref{uniform sim} and \ref{non-homopp sim}, we consider both a slow-varying and fast-varying underlying smooth curve (Figure \ref{fig:benchmark_sim}); a $Beta(4,1)$ density and $9\pi sin(x)$ in $[0,1]$, respectively.
+We consider both a slow-varying and fast-varying underlying smooth curve a $Beta(4,1)$ density and $9\pi sin(x)$ in $[0,1]$, respectively (see Figure S6 in the Supplementary Material).
 Each setting is again run $20$ times, and we report average errors.

 Table \ref{benchmark} summarizes the performance of the three methods, and shows that \emph{smoothEM} dominates in most cases.
 Adaptive smoothing (\emph{mgcv-AS}), due to its ability to dynamically and locally assign penalty, is more vulnerable to spikes and performs poorly -- as it assigns lower penalty to spike-affected area.
 The only scenario in which \emph{mgcv-AS} outperforms \emph{smoothEM} is when both the sample size and the signal-to-noise ratio are low ($n = 200$ and $STN = 0.4$), making \emph{smoothEM} more likely to mis-classify spikes and thus deteriorating its smooth curve estimation.
 Both \emph{RWSS-GCV} and \emph{smoothEM} employ iterated penalized smoothing.
 Whereas \emph{RWSS-GCV} uses flexible weights to down-weight spikes, \emph{smoothEM} uses a hard classification scheme (spike/not spike) and performs classification and estimation simultaneously in a probabilistic framework.
 When the smooth curve is slow-varying, \emph{RWSS-GCV} trails behind \emph{smoothEM} by a large margin, probably due to the fact that the latter exploits distributional information about the data.
 Moreover, \emph{RWSS-GCV} is highly sensitive to the shape of the smooth curve; its performance worsens dramatically when estimating the fast-varying curve.
 Lastly, an important observation is that, contrary to \emph{smoothEM}, both \emph{RWSS-GCV} and \emph{mgcv-AS} worsen when the signal-to-noise ratio increase.
 This suggests that these methods fail to take advantage of the larger separation between spikes and non-spikes to better estimate the smooth curve, and actually include the spikes in this estimation.